A guide to what is motorhome insurance?

 FCA authorised · Reg.
 916241 · Established 2013

 A comprehensive motorhome policy covers a wider range of risks than a car policy, reflecting the fact that you live, cook, and sleep in the vehicle.
-Here is what is typically included, and what requires a separate add-on or declaration.

 ✔ Typically included in a comprehensive policy

-✖ Common exclusions to check
+✗ Common exclusions to check

 Most comprehensive motorhome policies include some European cover as standard, but the number of days varies enormously between insurers.
-This is one of the most common sources of disputes for motorhome owners who use their vehicles abroad.

-| Cover Type | Typical Days | Watch Out For |
+| Cover type | Typical days | Watch out for |

 |---|---|---|